+Change 2

-Change 2, Develop and Apply Rubrics to Student Artifacts at Programmatic Level, part a:
+Develop and Apply Rubrics to Student Artifacts at Programmatic Level

-- AEC Rubrics for levels of attainment for SO1, SO3, SO4, and SO5 were completed by faculty teams in in Spring 2022.
-See attached. - Applying these AEC rubrics to student artifacts (Senior Capstone Project Reports, Presentations and other artifacts) is a work in progress for 2022-2023.
+- AEC Rubrics for levels of attainment for SO1, SO3, SO4, and SO5 were completed by faculty teams in Spring 2022 - Applying these AEC rubrics to assess student artifacts (Senior Capstone Project Reports and Presentations) is a work in progress. - Performance indicators (PI) were identified for SO2, SO6, and SO7 with full faculty participation in the Fall 2022 retreat - Teams of faculty for SO2, SO6, and SO7 were facilitated by a member of the Goals and Assessment Committee to develop AEC rubrics for levels of attainment of the performance indicators. - During Faculty meetings in Fall 2023, student artifacts from Capstone Design will be assessed using the seven rubrics to generate baseline data using the new AEC Rubrics.